 - To promote access to and dialogue with community leaders

 - To stimulate increased participation and commitment in the community

-A two (2) day retreat (overnight) designed for class members to get to know each other.
-The retreat includes teambuilding exercises and selection of class officers.
+A two (2) day retreat (overnight) designed for class members to get to know each other and understand the program better.
+The retreat includes teambuilding exercises and selection of class officers lead by professional facilitators.

 Class Day Topics

 - Downtown and Economic Vitality